skx/e-comments/README.md

    * The return value is an array of hashes.
    * The hashes have keys such as  `author`, `body` & `ip`.
 * `POST /comments/ID`
-   * Store a new comment against the given ID
+   * Adds a new comment to the collection for the given ID.
    * The submission should have the fields `author` and `body`.
+   * Optionally the submission might contain the field `email`.
+       * If an email is stored a Gravitar field will be present in the retrieval, but the actual email address will not be sent back to avoid a privacy leak.

 #### Comment Server Dependencies